 Because of the height of the resort the snow quality is generally excellent.
 The base measures 2,927 meters, and the top of the skiing area is as high as 3,963 meters (12,998 feet).
 The panoramic views afforded from this height will take your breath away.

-Other attractions.
 Along with being well catered for in terms of places to eat and drink, Breckenridge has plenty of shops to serve your needs.
 And if that is not enough for a day off the slopes then there are plenty of other activities to enjoy.
 These include cross country skiing, dog sledding for the entire family, historical tours and museum visits, hot air balloon rides, fly fishing, ice skating on Maggie Pond or on the two town ice rinks and even gold mine tours in the town’s authentic 100-year-old gold mine.

 There are also opportunities for golf, hiking and mountain biking.
 Downtown visitors can explore Breckenridge attractions such as the Arapahoe Basin, which stays open until early June and sometimes early July, when other similar facilities close in April.
 There is also the Alpine Slide at Peak 8 and the Summit Historical Society.